An Ambit Field Framework for the Full Panel of Day-ahead Electricity Prices: Ambit fields on manifolds

-where $L$ is a Lévy basis on $(M,\mathcal{M})$ with intensity measure $\lambda^{1}\otimes \lambda_{\Pi}$.
-The functions $\kappa,K$ are the \emph{kernel functions} which govern the dependence structure of the field and they satisfy \eqref{eq:integrability_condition}. $a,\sigma$ are predictable random fields that allow us to model e.g. stochastic volatility and they satisfy \eqref{eq:integrability_condition}. \end{definition} The first term of the ambit field $Y_{t}(h)$ is just a Lebesgue integral and represents the usual notion of a drift term, while the second term represents the noise.
-Ambit fields provide a very rich class of random fields in space-time where the ambit sets provide great additional flexibility as they allow the modeller to impose a priori known structure on the field in a natural way.

-One of the powerful properties of ambit fields, is that they allow one to model ``in stationarity'', by potentially including all time points back to the infinite past.
+\end{definition} The first term of the ambit field $Y_{t}(h)$ in Definition~\ref{def:ambit_field} represents the usual notion of a drift term, while the second term represents the noise.
+The ambit sets provide great flexibility, as they allow the modeller to impose a priori known structure into the field in a natural way.
+Furthermore, one of the powerful properties of ambit fields, is that they allow one to model ``in stationarity'', by potentially including all time points back to the infinite past.
 In many cases it is natural to consider time intervals of the form $[t_{1},t_{2}]$ and this may easily be accommodated by including an indicator function in the kernel of the form $K(t,s,h,\xi)\mathbf{1}_{[t_1,t_2]}(t)$, but in Proposition~\ref{prop:ambit_stationary} we give necessary and sufficient conditions on the kernel function $K$ and volatility field $\sigma$ in the specific model \eqref{eq:model} to ensure stationarity under time translations and spatial rotations, where it is crucial that the integration is carried out over the full history $(-\infty ,t]$. \begin{proposition} Let $Y_{t}(h)$ be an ambit field as in Definition \ref{def:ambit_field}, with ambit sets corresponding to the truncated cylinder surface \eqref{eq:ambit_set}.
-Let the CQ of the driving Lévy basis $L$ be $(\gamma ,\Sigma,\nu ,\lambda_{\mathcal{C}})$, where $\lambda_{\mathcal{C}}$ is the Riemannian measure on $\mathcal{C}$.
-Let also $B\in\mathcal{M}$ and define the operations $g_{\tau}$ and $g_{\theta}$ as the following translation and rotation maps on $\mathcal{C}$.
+Let the CQ of the driving Lévy basis $L$ be $(\gamma ,\Sigma,\nu ,\lambda_{\mathcal{C}})$, where $\lambda_{\mathcal{C}}$ is the Riemannian measure on $M=\mathcal{C}$.
+Let also $B\in\mathcal{M}_b$ and define the operations $g_{\tau}$ and $g_{\theta}$ as the following translation and rotation maps on $\mathcal{C}$.

 where $\mathcal{R}_{\theta}$ is the rotation matrix